celo-org/docs/docs/cel2/whats-changed.md

 # Optimism → Celo L2

+## Blocks

+Celo L2 block times are 1s as opposed to 2s for optimism, the gas limit per block remains the same.

 ## Native token
 The native token is Celo as opposed to Eth.
 The native token is also an ERC20 token.